ghc/ghc/doc/invoking.rst

 .. option:: -B <dir>

-    Tell GHC that that its lib directory is dir.
+    Tell GHC that its lib directory is dir.
 Can be used to override the default path.

 .. option:: -o <dir>